-Most neck pain is associated with poor posture on top of age-related wear and tear.
-To help prevent neck pain, keep your head centered over your spine, so gravity works with your neck instead of against it.
+Most neck pain is associated with poor posture combined with age-related wear and tear.
+To help prevent neck pain, keep your head centered over your spine.
 Some simple changes in your daily routine may help.
 Consider trying to:

 - Avoid tucking the phone between your ear and shoulder when you talk.
-If you use the phone a lot, get a headset.
+Use a headset or speakerphone instead.

-- Isaac Z, et al. Evaluation of the patient with neck pain and cervical spine disorders. http://www.uptodate.com/index.
-Accessed July 6, 2012.
+- Isaac Z. Evaluation of the patient with neck pain and cervical spine disorders. http://www.uptodate.com/home.
+Accessed June 11, 2015.

 - Isaac Z. Treatment of neck pain. http://www.uptodate.com/home.
 Accessed June 11, 2015.

 - Chiropractic and neck pain.
 American Chiropractic Association. https://www.acatoday.org/content_css.cfm?CID=2430.
 Accessed June 11, 2015.

 - Neck pain.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00231.
 Accessed June 11, 2015.